When I first published a Stark County, Ohio News and Views... blogspot post, on January 5, 2008, I gave little to no thought about a long-term future.

 I've made enemies.
 Because I was not willing to have people take advantage of me.
 I did not believe that people who had no investment should tell me what I should or should not publish.
 I've never believed that I should live my life in a manner someone else wants to impose upon me.

-I've also made enemies because I refused to provide individuals, businesses, and organizations with publicity.
-FREE publicity.
+I've also made enemies because I refused to provide individuals, businesses, and organizations with FREE publicity.

 You learn a lot about people who don't get what they want.
 People hold grudges.
 And when one person gets on Facebook to complain, old enemies join in to form a chorus.

-There was a time when seeing people tell their versions of stories, which I knew were untrue, when I saw them posting lies about me, when they went out of their way to try to damage my reputation, it hurt my feelings, and made me mad.
+There was a relatively short period of time when seeing people tell their versions of stories, which I knew were untrue, when I saw them posting lies about me, when they went out of their way to try to damage my reputation, hurt my feelings and made me angry.
 Those days are long past.
 And the people who know me, the people who actually matter, have always known the things being said were untrue.

 Running Stark County, Ohio News and Views...requires the work of a dozen people.
 I do that work alone.